 - 1. Management shall decide when, if, and to what extent State facilities shall remain open or closed during emergencies, such as adverse weather conditions, acts of God, equipment breakdown, inoperable bathroom facilities, extreme office temperatures, etc. - 2.
-Upon the effective date of this Agreement, the State shall publish a list of the management personnel in each department and geographic area authorized to open or close State facilities during emergencies. - 3.
+The State shall designate one person in each district area who will be responsible to call the Secretary of Administration or his/her designee if office, weather or other conditions exist which suggest closing is appropriate. - 3.
 In facilities that must remain operational despite emergency conditions, continued operations with a reduced work force may be authorized.
 In such instances, employees who are authorized to leave work early may do so without loss of pay or benefits.
 Employees who are required to remain at work shall receive compensatory time at straight time rates. - 4.
 An employee who is unable to report to work due to weather or other emergency conditions shall have the absence charged against accumulated compensatory time or annual leave, in that order. - 5.
-If management authorizes the complete closing of a State office or facility for emergency reasons, employees who leave the workplace shall receive their regular pay for time they are out of the closed office. - 6.
-Employees required by management to work during complete emergency closings under (5) above, shall receive hourly pay at straight time rates for the hours so worked.
+An employee who cares for a parent, grandparent, spouse, child, brother, sister, parent-in-law, grandchild, or foster child, because the school or business where that individual is normally located during the employee's workday is closed for public health or safety reasons may use sick leave or alternatively, have the absence charged against accumulated compensatory time or annual leave, in that order. - 6.
+If management authorizes the complete closing of a State office or facility for emergency reasons, employees who leave the workplace shall receive their regular pay for time they are out of the closed office.

+7. Employees required by management to work during complete emergency closings under (5) above, shall receive hourly pay at straight time rates for the hours so worked.
 This payment will be in addition to the employees' regular pay.